toerso/oreon/README.md

 `build:ssr` command only bundle your server side code in `development` mode.

 `build:csr` command only bundle your client side code in `development` mode.

+`serve` command only bundle your client side code in `development` mode and start development server.

 `build:ssr:watch` command only bundle your server side code in `watch` mode and in `development` mode.